Message from the President

 “A heartfelt thank you to all our friends and supporters of El Sol.
 I am humbled by the confidence shown me taking the reins from Jill Hanson.
 I will do my utmost to assure that El Sol continues to be a beacon of light to the neediest member of our Jupiter community.”

 Ed Ricci is a practicing civil trial attorney with the law firm of Edward M. Ricci, P.A. in West Palm Beach.
-In addition to serving as vice president of El Sol, Ed has been voluntary counsel to Hope Rural School in Indiantown for 29 years.
+In addition to serving as president of El Sol, Ed has been voluntary counsel to Hope Rural School in Indiantown for 29 years.
 He and his wife founded the Ricci-Lupo Charitable Trust, which funds public interest programs and scholarships.
 Ed is active in development for Palm Beach Dramaworks and Kidsanctuary Campus in West Palm Beach.
 He also provides financial support to The Public Citizen Foundation in Washington, D.C, the Saint Dismas Society Prison Ministry and Mothers Against Brain Injury Foundation in Florida.
 He is involved in many other charitable works in the U.S., Haiti , Bangladesh and India.

 Board of Directors